-Best Long USB-C Cables
+Best Long USB-C Cables 2022

 UNISAME Rugged Bold Braided USB Type C Cable (10ft 3-pack)

-This highly-reviewed three-pack of C-to-A cables coming in a few multipacks, but I like the Red/Blue/Green pack the best.
-This allows you to keep one in your backpack, one in your checked bag, and one in your purse — because you should always carry a spare.
+This three-pack of C-to-A cables comes in a few multipacks, but I like the Red/Blue/Green pack the best.
+This allows you to keep one in your backpack, one in your checked bag, and one in your purse — you should always carry a spare.

 ANSEIP Right Angle Type C Cable (6ft or 10ft 3-pack)

-When you're charging on the go off a power bank, you don't want your cables sticking straight up in your backpack — or worse, your pants pocket — as that's just asking to break something when you sit down or lean over or anything else.
-Get a right-angle cable and some peace of mind.
+When you're charging on the go off a power bank, you don't want your cables sticking straight up in your backpack — or worse, your pants pocket — as that's just asking to break something when you sit down.
+Get a right-angle cable and some peace of mind with this cable.

 AUKEY USB C Braided Type C Cable (6ft)

-Xcentz Type-C to USB-A Fast Charging Cable with LED Light (6ft)
+Xcentz Type-C to USB-A Fast Charging Cable (10ft)

-Fumbling for your charger cable at 2 in the morning after Extra Magic Hours at the Magic Kingdom is no fun, but this Xcentz charger has a light up tip that makes it easier to find and plug up in the dark; the LEDs power off automatically when charging so it won't keep you up all night, either.
+Cable colors are usually either boring black, stain-prone white, or gray, but Xcentz skips these cliches.
+It offers its lengthy USB-C cable in either apple red or a quite fetching turquoise blue that will stand out from the drag tech cluttering your backpack or cable drawer.

-We've finally reached a point where we have a ton of selection for USB-C to USB-A cables, and while it's hard to go wrong with the Anker Powerline+ or Aukey Double Braided Cable, my next C-to-A cable might very well be the Xcentz light-up cable so it'll be easier to find the cable and charge in dark hotel rooms and dark pathways in Fantasyland while I wait for the fireworks.
+We've finally reached a point where we have a ton of selection for USB-C to USB-A cables, and while it's hard to go wrong with the Anker Powerline+ or Aukey Double Braided Cable, I have to say that I've been very, very happy with the Volutz color-coded cables.
+Most sables start to degrade and act up after spending months in my car in triple-digit heat, but Volutz cables are still going just as strong as the day I took them out of the package.

 How long is too long?